 We have marks of some students and have a formula in column E that if the percentage is above than 35%, they will declare as pass or as fail.
 Currently, there is no data in column D, so by default E column value is false.
 Let us do this by recording a macro.

 - In the View tab, we have a Macros section click on it.

 - We get three options, select Record Macro.

 - This will open a wizard box for us somewhat like this,

 - Always remember that a macro name cannot have spaces, give a name to macro and a shortcut key to run it.
 The other boxes are optional.

-- Let us calculate the percentage for the given example as follows,
+- Let us calculate the percentage for the given an example as follows,

-- Once we have completed our task now we need to stop recording a macro.
-In the same macro tab from Views table, we have another option to Stop Recording.
+- Once we have completed our task now, we need to stop recording a macro.
+In the same macro tab from the Views table, we have another option to Stop Recording.
 Click on it to stop recording a macro.